SIS50421 Diploma of Outdoor Leadership

 To successfully gain SIS50421 Diploma of Outdoor Leadership there are 28 units (13 core and 15 elective units) that students must successfully demonstrate competency in.

-Electives offered at Avondale include:
+Electives offered at Avondale include learning in:

 - Bushwalking, Extremely Difficult Tracked and Untracked